theyosh/TerrariumPI/README.md

 ### System settings
 ![TerrariumPI 2.5 System setup screenshot](screenshots/System_setup.png)

-More screenshots can be found [here](https://github.com/theyosh/TerrariumPI/tree/screenshots/)
+More screenshots can be found [here](https://github.com/theyosh/TerrariumPI/tree/master/screenshots)

 ## About
-Read more information at: https://terrarium.theyosh.nl/index.html
+A live version is running at: https://terrarium.theyosh.nl/index.html.
+Go to 'Help' menu for more information about used hardware, software and how to setup.